weibeu/cosmos-discord-bot/docs/guild/reaction-roles.md

 # Use the default embed message.
 ;reaction role add "Select your regional role" no @Asia @UK @NA

+# To set permanent stacked roles.
+[Members will not be able to remove it by themselves.]
+;reaction role add 706571261114843146 yes yes @role1 @role2 @role3
+# To set permanent unstacked roles.
+;reaction role add 706571261114843146 no yes @role1 @role2 @role3
 ```

 #### ;reaction role remove